The Urban Farmer Field School 2013 Season

 Can We Grow It?
 Yes YOU Can!

-The UFFS is now entering it 2nd season with Classes beginning at the end of March
+The UFFS is now entering it second season with classes beginning at the end of March!

 2013 Course Curriculum

 We are serving up 25 classes organized by season from Late March to October.
 Click on the following images to browse our seasonal classes, or the Topics below to browse by category.
 Click REGISTER to see all of SPEC's workshops.
 Participants can choose courses that appeal to their interest or sign up for the full program.
+We also offer course packages at discounted rate.
 All courses aim to build on participant experiences and foster collaborative learning including hands-on experience.

 Browse Full Course List